Suspect in Texas neighbour shooting arrested - reports

 Authorities are awaiting fingerprint results to confirm his identity, and a news conference is expected shortly.

-The victims were all from Honduras and included an eight-year-old child.
+The victims were all from Honduras and included a nine-year-old child.

 Several local news outlets reported Mr Oropesa was taken into custody by members of the Border Patrol Tactical Unit, or Bortac, a specialised unit.

+Police have accused him of killing five of his neighbours after an argument about him practice-shooting with an AR-15 semi-automatic rifle nearby.

-The incident last week prompted a massive manhunt which included the FBI.
+The incident last week prompted a massive manhunt led by the FBI.

+On Tuesday, the FBI Houston office tweeted that the search was occurring in the US, as well as "across the border".

 Authorities had also offered a reward of $80,000 (£64,000) for information leading to his arrest.

+Officials say he was captured just one county over - about 20 miles (32km) - from where the shooting took place.

-The FBI will be holding a news conference alongside local authorities at 20:30 local time (02:30 BST) in Texas.
+The FBI will be holding a news conference alongside local authorities in Texas on Tuesday night local time.

+Mr Oropesa is a citizen of Mexico and has previously been deported four times, according to US media.

+"We're on edge, nervous, scared," community member Dale Tiller said earlier on Tuesday, before the news of the arrest.